NO EVIDENCE, NO JURY, NO JUSTICE

 ANGELA: I had a little blood dripping down from it, and he said, “You’re still alive.
 Not good.
 Not good at all!”

 It was imaginary dialogue, as if spoken by a cartoon villain while twisting his handlebar mustache — You’re still alive.
 Not good.
-Not good at all! — but rather than stopping the interview, CAIT would press on, seeking more allegations, and noting in their later report only that Angela had been stabbed.
+Not good at all! — but far from stopping the interview, CAIT would later simply omit the impossible details above, in their “forensic” report, while noting without comment that Angela claimed to have been stabbed.

 Indeed, by the end of the interview, CAIT ceased to bother at all with details.
 They sought only numbers of allegations, numbers that could be translated into charges filed by the State’s Attorney for whom they worked.